HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

  - Recommended care was provided prior to the coverage by the current payer
  - Recommended Care was provided between generation of a Gap in Care Report and receipt of the report.

-A Gaps in Care Report is designed to communicate actual or perceived gaps in care between systems, such as the payer’s system and provider’s EMR.
+A Gaps in Care Report is designed to communicate actual or perceived gaps in care between systems, such as the payer’s system and provider’s EHR.
 The report provides opportunities for providers to provide missing care and/or to communicate care provision data to payers.
 The report may also provide information for upcoming care opportunities, prospective gaps.

-In Figure 3.6-1, the red circle represents the Gaps in Care Reporting flow portion of the Quality Improvement Ecosystem.
+In Figure 3.6-1, the red arrow represents the Gaps in Care Reporting flow portion of the Quality Improvement Ecosystem.
 Please see [The Quality Improvement Ecosystem Diagram](background.html#quality-improvement-ecosystem).

-{% include img-portrait.html img="gic-ecosystem_new.png" caption = "Figure 3.6-1 Quality Improvement Ecosystem - Gaps in Care" %}
+{% include img-portrait.html img="gic-ecosystem-2026-07-17-06-51-13-270.png" caption = "Figure 3.6-1 Quality Improvement Ecosystem - Gaps in Care" %}

 The gaps in care flow is between a provider and a measurement organization’s system performing analytics.